 Clothing material: It is best to wear either merino wool or synthetic clothing – something that dries quickly.
 The humidity is always high in the rainforest so be prepared to shed some sweat 😊

-Bring swimsuits and take a dip at the waterfall.
+Bring swimsuit with you to take a dip in the jungle waterfall.
+It`s great fun!

 Leeches in the Sinharaja Forest